bgree13/example-site-repo/README.md

 ## Playbooks

-Each site has a dedicated playbook for deployment and configuration.
+Each site can have a dedicated playbook for deployment and configuration.

 #### `ansible/playbooks/site1.yaml`